2025–26 SAFA Second Division: Western Cape

 Prior to the start of the season, in November 2025, Santos were expelled from the league.
 This came after SAFA had excluded Santos from the Nedbank Cup over outstanding financial obligations.
 Santos had taken the matter to court, and SAFA were interdicted from going ahead with the Nedbank Cup fixture without Santos, and the matter referred to arbitration.
 SAFA then expelled Santos from the league.
+Santos appealed and won, and were reinstated in the league, expanding it to 25 teams.

+During the campaign, Sea Point Swifts were renamed Hope FC.